What Are My Legal Options After a Florida Parking Lot Accident?

 Determining fault in a parking lot accident can be complicated, especially when both parties claim they had the right of way.

-7. Consult a Florida car accident attorney to explore your legal options if you’ve suffered serious injuries or significant property damage.
+7 Consult a Florida car accident attorney If you suffered serious injuries or significant property damage, an attorney can help you explore all legal options

-However, if your injuries are severe, such as traumatic brain injuries or spinal damage, you may be able to file a personal injury claim against the at fault driver to recover damages beyond what PIP covers.
+However, if your injuries are severe, such as traumatic brain injuries or spinal damage, you may be able to file a personal injury claim against the at-fault driver to recover damages beyond what PIP covers.

 • The at fault driver who was speeding, distracted, or violating traffic laws